zyprex/FLauncher/README.md

 - Pure text configuration.
 - Support app shortcuts (Android Version >= 7.1).
 - Simple but efficient enough.
+- Use any png image as icon (AppList interface only)
+- Rename app name (AppList interface only)
 - Work on Android 5.0 above.

 # Prompt Bar